Local Birding Areas

 Mowbray National Park

-Small walking track through rainforest, which can turn up some of the more difficult rainforest species.
+Small walking track through rainforest, which can turn up some of the more difficult rainforest species, including fruit-doves and the occasional Southern Cassowary.

 Wetherby Road

 An alternative road from Julatten to Mount Molloy passes through Wetherby Station which is open woodland cattle country with a good variety of bushbirds.
-The road passes a small wetland near the homestead and usually this has many waterbirds.
+The road passes a small wetland near the homestead which can be good for waterbirds.
 This road can be impassable after rains.

 Mossman Gorge is about 35 mins

-An interesting lowland rainforest area with several walks through the rainforest and a possibility of Southern Cassowary.
+Take the ferry across the Daintrree River into an interesting lowland rainforest area.
+There are several walks through the rainforest and mangroves with a possibility of Southern Cassowary.

 Port Douglas - 35 mins